 The illusion of a contour is a result of different values and colours contrasting.
 But even the impression of a line is strong, and our eyes will go to it and follow its length until it ends, or until it meets another line, which we'll follow again.
 A great composition makes strong use of this natural attraction to lines.

-06. Reinforcing those focal points
+10. Reinforce those focal points(opens in new tab)

 As well as using implied lines to draw the eye all around a composition, you can use the same method to make someone look immediately at your chosen focal point.

 In fact, you can do it repeatedly, from multiple directions.
 This is particularly useful when your image is a portrait or a pin-up, and the character's face is the most important element.(opens in new tab)

 To bring more attention to a particular character, try to make surrounding objects, such as arms, swords and buildings, point to your subject.
 You can also use implied lines to frame the subject's face, locking the viewer's eyes in place.

 11. Create drama via a point of view(opens in new tab)

 For an emotionally effective piece such as this, the viewer should place themselves in the head of the warrior.
 Our hero – and thus the viewer – should feel overwhelmed and outmatched, but still willing to fight.
 To achieve this, the villain has been placed above the midpoint of the picture.
 The angle has been canted a bit to throw the viewer off-kilter as well.
 That way, the villain is literally looming over us as well as the boy.